telerik/fiddler-docs/knowledge-base/FiddlerHook.md

 ![FiddlerHookOptions](../images/FiddlerHookOptions.png)

-The option "Force Traffic to Fiddler" will attempt to send traffic to Fiddler regardless of whether or not it's even running.
-The Use Fiddler Automatically option will emulate IE's behavior: traffic will be sent to Fiddler only when Fiddler is running and is in "capturing" mode.
+The option "Force Traffic to Fiddler" will attempt to send traffic to Fiddler Classic regardless of whether or not it's even running.
+The Use Fiddler Classic Automatically option will emulate IE's behavior: traffic will be sent to Fiddler Classic only when Fiddler Classic is running and is in "capturing" mode.

 To add the **Launch Fiddler** button to your toolbar, right-click the Firefox toolbar and choose **Customize.**

 ![fiddlerhook-step1](../images/fiddlerhook-step1.png)

-In the dialog that appears, drag the Fiddler icon to the toolbar location of your choice.
+In the dialog that appears, drag the Fiddler Classic icon to the toolbar location of your choice.

 ![fiddlerhook2](../images/fiddlerhook2.png)